aphecetche/hugo-aphecetche/content/post/spack-for-o2.md

 draft: false
 ---

+# From aliBuild to Spack

-# This document is WIP !
+> :construction: This WIP document is documenting a WIP :construction_worker:
+>
+> I'm not claiming everything works in this WIP
+>
+> I'm not claiming I have all the answers
+>
+> But I'm claiming it should be considered :wink:
+>
+> Please comment :writing_hand:
+>

 While aliBuild is a fine product that has served us reasonably well, I would argue it has also enough defects to warrant we consider alternatives.

+If you want to cut to the chase and forego the initial [argumentation](#Why-shouldn’t-we-keep-aliBuild-), you can go directly to a general [Spack description](#The-strengths-of-Spack) or to a [proto-tutorial](#Translating-aliBuild-workflows-to-Spack-workflows) on how we could use it for O2.

-# Why shouldn't we keep aliBuild ?
+## Why shouldn't we keep aliBuild ?
 The primary issue with aliBuild is not a technical one, but a manpower one.
 It is (mostly) a one-developer endeavour.
 Which means new features, support requests, documentation needs can (mostly) only be dealt with by one person.
+Which is already a problem, but is worsen by the fact that the same developer is also vital for a very central part of our software, namely the DPL framework, which is used in reconstruction, simulation and analysis.

 Then there is the very pertinent question (not really technical either) of why an experiment needs a (completely) custom tool to handle its software stack.
 As every HEP experiment out there needs to deal with (big) software stacks, surely there is a way of not reinventing the wheel within each experiment.

-Turning to more "technical" issues, the aliBuild recipes, hosted in a separate [alidist](https://github.com/alisw/alidist) repository, basically deal with one version of a package at a time.
+Coming now to more "technical" issues, the aliBuild recipes, hosted in a separate [alidist](https://github.com/alisw/alidist) repository, basically deal with one version of a package at a time.
 Which means that to use two versions of the same package, one has to juggle between alidist branches.

 Another annoyance is that aliBuild can only fetch sources from git.
 Meaning that to get code from projects that don't use git (either providing only tarball releases, or using another versioning system for instance) we have to mirror full git repositories to "adopt" that source code.
 And then the maintenance of those repositories adds to the maintenance of our directly managed repositories, as we must follow the new versions, etc..
 Currently [alidist](https://github.com/alisw/alidist) uses 45 [alisw repositories](https://github.com/alisw) that are mirrors of external repositories.
-While in some cases we, as an experiment, might well need special fixes that can not (or are not) be accepted by upstreams, and would warrant a full mirrored version.
-But it seems that most of those do not really fall under this category, and are just a consequence of the inability of aliBuild to fetch anything but from git.
+In some cases we, as an experiment, indeed need special fixes that can not be (or are) be accepted by upstreams, and so have to be under our control.
+And thus could warrant a full mirrored version.
+But it seems that most of those 45 packages do not really fall under this category, and are just a consequence of the inability of aliBuild to fetch anything but from git.

-Next is the somewhat fragile way to deal with reusing (when possible) packages from the system that, as the package version itself, is embeded into each recipe.
-And sometimes trying to identify why a system package cannot be used, by way of aliDoctor, just adds to the confusion, as aliDoctor and aliBuild seem to be able to disagree.
+Next is the somewhat fragile way to deal with reusing (when possible) packages from the system.
+That part, as the package version itself, is embeded into each recipe and is not easily/globally controllable.
+And sometimes trying to identify why a system package cannot be used, by way of aliDoctor, just adds to the confusion, as aliDoctor and aliBuild seem to be able to disagree...

 Finally, as far as the end user experience goes, while it has improved over time, aliBuild is sometimes quite frustrating to work with, either because it is rebuilding a lot of stuff for no apparent reason or because it is not rebuilding a package that the user would want to rebuild...
+Cleaning stuff is also not as user friendly as it could be for sure.

 I'm sure that many of the technical hurdles could be overcome.
 With more manpower.
-Which is coming back to my first argument.
+That we don't have (and even if we had, should we throw it to the task of develop a build system for only one experiment ?)
+Which is coming back to my first argument(s).

+Anyway, enough "ranting" about aliBuild, let's turn to Spack to see whether the grass is greener on the other side.

-# The strengths of Spack
+## The strengths of Spack

-Just quoting from the [Spack github repo](https://github.com/spack/spack) :
+As a quick introduction to Spack, let me just quote directly from the [Spack github repo](https://github.com/spack/spack) :

 > Spack is a multi-platform package manager that builds and installs multiple versions and configurations of software.
 It works on Linux, macOS, and many supercomputers.
 Spack is non-destructive: installing a new version of a package does not break existing installations, so many configurations of the same package can coexist.

 > Spack offers a simple "spec" syntax that allows users to specify versions and configuration options.
 Package files are written in pure Python, and specs allow package authors to write a single script for many different builds of the same package.
 With Spack, you can build your software all the ways you want to.

+### Recipes == packages

 Spack and aliBuild actually share the idea of using recipes to describe the building of the packages.
-Spack recipes are actually called packages :package: and are python files (named`name_of_the_package/package.py`) while aliBuild recipes are shell scripts (e.g. `name_of_the_package.sh`).
+Spack "recipes" are actually called packages :package: and are python files  (while aliBuild recipes are shell scripts).
 The advantage of Python here is that Spack offers a few base classes to ease the description of the builds, depending on the [build system](https://spack.readthedocs.io/en/latest/build_systems.html) used (e.g. cmake, autotools, meson, etc...).
-Also an advantage of Spack is that a single package file potentially describes the building of many versions of that package (which with aliBuild requires different versions of the recipe itself).
-While the aliBuild recipes are kept in a single repo (alidist), the Spack packages can be kept in separated repos (note however that Spack core comes with many packages).
+Also an advantage of Spack is that a single package file usually describes the building of many versions of that package (which with aliBuild requires different versions of the recipe itself).
+While the aliBuild recipes are kept in a single repo (alidist), the Spack core packages (more than 5200 as of Jan 25th, 2021) come with Spack itself.
+Extra packages can be kept in separated repos.

-Spack is an open source project with a sizeable community and a quite good [documentation](https://spack.readthedocs.io/en/latest/).
+Spack is an open source project with a sizeable and active community.
+Is offers a quite good [documentation](https://spack.readthedocs.io/en/latest/), a very complete [tutorial](https://spack-tutorial.readthedocs.io/en/latest/) and its developers have been so far quite responsive (on Slack).

-The number of readily available packages is pretty large (5213 as of Jan 25th 2021).

-## The spec and the variants
+### The spec and the variants

 Each package can have several _variants_ that can be installed separately.
 For instance, installing `root` with arrow and aqua support, but without vmc, would be done using :